-- 1) The contract employer shall ensure that each of his or her employees is instructed in the hazards communicated to the contract employer by Penn. - 2) The contract employer shall ensure that each of his or her employees follows the work practices required under Penn's safety-related work rules. - The contract employer shall follow Penn's Facilities and Real Estate Services Design Standards for building components and systems for renovation and new construction projects.
-With respect to electrical safety, Division 01 General and Division 26 Electrical are particularly relevant. - 4) Must maintain required documentation including permit-required confined space, hot work, documentation of job briefings and energized electrical work permits. - 5) Shall not perform any work on energized electrical equipment without prior notification and approval from Penn's Office of Environmental Health & Radiation Safety (EHRS). - 6) Must supply a site-specific safety plan to the Penn project manager or the Penn representative who is coordinating the project. - 7) The contract employer/GC shall advise Penn of the following: - a) Any unique hazards presented by the contract employer's work. - b) Hazards identified during work by the contract employer that were not communicated by Penn. - c) The measures taken by the contract employer/GC to correct any unsafe work practices or other hazardous conditions raised by Penn.
+- 1) The contract employer shall ensure that each employee is notified of the hazards communicated to the contract employer by Penn. - 2) The contract employer shall ensure that each employee follows the work practices required under Penn's safety-related work rules. - The contract employer shall follow Penn's Facilities and Real Estate Services Design Standards for building components and systems for renovation and new construction projects.
+With respect to electrical safety, Division 01 General and Division 26 Electrical are particularly relevant. - 4) Must maintain the required documentation including permit-required confined space, hot work, documentation of job briefings and energized electrical work permits. - 5) Shall not perform any work on energized electrical equipment without prior notification and approval from Penn's Office of Environmental Health & Radiation Safety (EHRS) and Facilities and Real Estate Services (FRES) Electrical Operations Supervisor. - 6) Must supply a site-specific safety plan to the Penn project manager or the Penn representative who is coordinating the project. - The contract employer shall coordinate the activities outlined in Appendix 12 Requirements for Penn Electrical Contractors with Penn's Facilities and Real Estate Services (FRES) Electrical Operations Supervisor. - 8) The contract employer/GC shall advise Penn of the following: - a) Any unique hazards presented by the contract employer's work. - b) Hazards identified during work by the contract employer that were not communicated by Penn.

+c) The measures taken by the contract employer/GC to correct any unsafe work practices or other hazardous conditions raised by Penn.